jokesterfr/browser-component/README.md

 =================

 Browser component is a web component designed for displaying browser headers into the browser itself.
 It can be used to extend a headless browser, or give some more features to a web application, such as firefox/xulrunner/chrome/chromium based apps.

-You can get it by directly cloning this repository, or using bower:
+Get it by directly cloning this repository, or using bower:

 ```bash
 bower install browser-component